 To download tax forms and publications, go to the IRS website.

 US Internal Revenue Service: (937) 610-2182 (Dayton Phone)

 Hours of availability vary by location.
-Please see our International Services page.
+Please visit the IRS Telephone Assistance page.

 Students who are not eligible for a Social Security Number and their dependents who have no taxable income, are required to have a US Taxpayer Identification Number (ITIN) in order to file taxes.
 F-1 AND J-1 STUDENTS AND THEIR DEPENDENTS ARE REQUIRED BY FEDERAL REGULATIONS TO FILE TAX FORMS.
 An Individual Taxpayer Identification Number (ITIN) is a nine-digit number issued by the US Internal Revenue Service.
 ITINs are intended for tax use only and can be obtained by filing Form W-7 with the Internal Revenue Service.
 An ITIN does not represent permission to work and is not proof of US citizenship or permanent residence.